cameronbosch/quackstation/README.md

 ## Why change the name?
 Unfortunately, I cannot use the DuckStation name for this project, as that is very likely a trademark held by stenzek, and it is very unlikely that he will allow me or others to use it for this project.
 As such, I have changed the name of the project from DuckStation to QuackStation.

-In addition, because the logo for DuckStation is also likely a trademark held by stenzek, I am urgently seeking a new logo, even a temporary one, to replace the current one also used by DuckStation.
-(Please note that any of these submitted logos must be released under a CC-BY-SA compatible license for me to accept it into the project.)
+In addition, because the logo for DuckStation is also likely a trademark held by stenzek, I have replaced the logo from DuckStation from one by [Luke Miller](https://mastodon.gamedev.place/@upmultimedia).
+Thank you to Luke for this logo!

 ## So...
 Why the current name "QuackStation"?
 Well, "quack" is the sound ducks make, and a "quack" is also used to denorte a person who pretends in some way to have skills, knowledge, or other qualifications they do not possess.
 That's why the name was chosen.